11 Simple Steps When Filing for Divorce Online Today (Updated Guide)

 Substituted service

-Substituted service serves legal documents on a party when the usual service methods are unsuccessful.
-In a divorce proceeding, substituted service may be used when one spouse cannot personally serve the other spouse with the divorce papers.
-This may be due to various reasons, such as the other spouse avoiding service, being absent, or their unknown whereabouts.
+Substituted service provides alternative ways to serve the papers when the usual service methods are unsuccessful.
+This may be due to various reasons, such as the other spouse avoiding service, being absent, or their whereabouts being unknown.

-- Service by Mail: Sending the documents to the person’s last known address.
+Service by Mail: Sending the documents to the spouse’s address.

-- Service on a third party: Leaving the documents with someone of suitable age and discretion who the Court believes will bring the documents to the spouse’s attention.
+Service on a third party: Leaving the documents with someone of suitable age who the Court believes will bring the documents to the spouse’s attention.

-- Service through Electronic Means: In some jurisdictions, service might be allowed through email or other electronic means, especially if it’s believed the authorised person will receive it that way.
+Service through Electronic Means: In some jurisdictions, service might be allowed through email or other electronic means, if it’s believed the authorised person will receive it that way.

 Dispensation of service